Portobello Mushroom Pappardelle

 This post may contain affiliate links.
 Please read my disclosure policy.

-A meaty portobello mushroom sauce combined with ribbons of al dente cooked pasta noodles make this a very satisfying plate, and you can make it on the fly.
-This is by far one of our most popular pappardelle pasta recipes.
+This is a quick and easy vegetarian pasta recipe — mushroom pappardelle pasta in a savory sauce (ragu!) thick with chunky portobello mushrooms and rosemary.
+The meaty-tasting portobello mushroom sauce combined with ribbons of al dente cooked pasta noodles make this a very satisfying plate, and you can make it on the fly!

 Portobello mushrooms with pasta

-Portobello mushrooms have abundant earthy, woodsy flavors that match up perfectly with the piney, aromatic fresh rosemary, garlic cloves and red pepper.
+Portobello mushrooms have abundant earthy, woodsy flavors.
+I love the way they match up with the piney, aromatic fresh rosemary, garlic cloves and red pepper.
 The caps are big and meaty, which means portobellos are great for stuffing, as well as roasting with garlic and herbs.

-And with pasta, thick mushroom ragu and tomato sauces are best mates with pappardelle — the flat, wide strands coil and curl easily around a fork, catching all the juices and chunky bits of sauce.
+And with pasta, a thick mushroom ragu is a best friend with pappardelle — the flat, wide strands coil and curl easily around a fork, catching all the juices and chunky bits of sauce.
 Yum!

-I learned that portobello mushrooms (or portabellas) are simply the adult versions of cremini mushrooms.
+I used to work in a produce market in high school, I still remember learning that portobello mushrooms (or portabellas) are simply the adult versions of cremini mushrooms.
+It seemed pretty interesting!
 They’re cultivated a bit longer, until they’re 3-4 inches in diameter.

 - Wipe the mushrooms gently with a towel if they seem dirty — don’t soak them in water or they’ll become soggy.